martin-fl/loxrs/PROBLEMS.md

 - VM
 	- the stack is behind a RefCell and the stack top is behind Cell design issue much?
-- Chunk
-	- meh
+	- leaks memory when using objects

 - Compiler
 	- Error reporting wtf?
-	- Parser needs access to Compiler::emit_\* functions, but is itself a member of the compiler
+	- parser and generator are now the same thing